email@example.com | 740-852-3065 | @madisoncountyph

 Assessing the Community's Needs

 Every three years Madison County Public Health works closely with Madison Health and other community partners to conduct a county-wide Community Health Assessment.
-Click on the picture below to view the 2016 report.
+Click on the picture below to view the 2019 Assessment.

 Plotting a Course for Health Improvement